 - Click the Show Detail button to show the group.

 How to Group Rows in Excel

-For Example, we want to group rows for the persons who are from the USA.
+For Example, we want to group rows in Excel for the persons who are from the USA.
 To do this, we will follow a similar operation to group columns in Excel.